BenjaminKyamanywa/playground/ground_003/README.md

 ## 🚀 Features

-- **Modularized sections**: Sections to highlight content such as description, projects, contact me.
+- **Modularized sections**: Sections to highlight content such as description, projects and tech stack.
 - **Responsive Design**: The site adopts to different screen widths without breaking changes to the layout.

 ## 🛠️ Technologies